 Put it into the yin-yang theory, yin is the strongest on this day.
 However, yang, represented by light and warmth, begins to resume after this day.
 Therefore, it is time to get together and to enjoy a feast so as to fight against the cold and darkness, and to welcome the new cycle joyfully.

 This is a guest post by Kate Yam of Hong Kong Travel Guide Fame for IndiTales.
-Do check out her Blog that is full of information on Hong Kong.
+Do check out her Blog full of information.